 The Kenyon Career Network enables connections between students and alumni.
-Join the KCN now by visiting kenyon.wisr.io.
+Join the KCN.
 Here are just a few of the ways you can help students and alumni on the KCN:

 By joining the KCN you can:

-• Join group discussion in affinity-based communities organized by industry, location and common interests
+- Join group discussions in affinity-based communities organized by industry, location and common interests

-Provide opportunities for students to explore careers of interest by allowing them to observe your workplace for 1-3 days.
+Provide opportunities for students to explore careers of interest by allowing them to observe your workplace for 1-5 days.
 Students learn about the responsibilities of the job as well as the skills and qualifications necessary to succeed.
 Most job shadow opportunities take place over winter and spring breaks.
-To sign up to sponsor a job shadow, join the Kenyon Career Network by visiting kenyon.wisr.io and indicate that you are willing to help find a job shadow/externship opportunity when you fill out your profile.
+To sign up to sponsor a job shadow, join the Kenyon Career Network and indicate that you are willing to help find a job shadow/externship opportunity when you fill out your profile.